Parallel voting: Two types of representatives

 Because voters have two votes, one for a constituency candidate and one for a list, there is a critique that two classes of representatives will emerge under a parallel voting system: with one class beholden to their electorate seat, and the other concerned only with their party.
 Some consider this as an advantage as local as well as national interests will be represented.
 Some prefer systems where every constituency and therefore every constituent has only one representative, while others prefer a system where every MP represents the electorate as a whole as this is reflected in the electoral system as well.

 Compared to MMP and AMS

-Parallel systems are often contrasted with mixed-member proportional systems (MMP) or the additional member system (AMS).
-There are a unique set of advantages and disadvantages that apply to these specific comparisons.